clblamires/ninesjournal/_posts/2020-02-03-the-temple-of-paraba.md

 ---
 Paraba’s axe glistened with fire.
 Thick smoke and sparks dripped from it onto the floor of the temple and Paraba shrank back in pain.
 The arm he used to strike the Cruel God’s portal was loose at his slide, the gauntlet around it crumbling into dust and ash.
 Despite this, he still held the axe as best as he could.
 His armor was now cracked and splintered.
 While Gongu tended to Whisper’s wounds, Ophinia ran to Paraba to catch him as he collapsed to the floor.

-“Your axe…” he whispered.
-“I haven’t much time… I must…. transfer…”
+“Your axe...” he whispered.
+“I haven’t much time...
+I must... transfer...”

 Ophinia picked him up and he asked her to raise her axe high above her head.
 With a quick swipe, he struck hers with his own.
 But the runic axe of Paraba did not ring against Ophinia’s.
 Instead, it shattered into a vapor of sparkles and dust.
 Ophinia beheld her axe and saw that the same runes that were etched on Paraba’s weapon were now on hers instead.